mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 ```

--   Try out a deep link!
+-   Try out a deeplink!

 ##### Android